work-in-progress/authorization-server-client/README.md

 In an oauth2 scenario it is quite likely that your authorization server is not the same as your resource server.
 In this case the resource server needs to be able to validate tokens against the authorization server.
 There are several ways to do this.
-One is to use public/private key encrypted long token that contain all the relevant information as part of the token.
+One is to use public/private key encrypted long token that contains all the relevant information as part of the token.
 This requires sharing keys between authorization server and resource server.
 While fast this suffers 2 drawbacks: Long tokens and the necessity to work with very short lived tokens.

 Another approach is to have the resource server contact the authorization server and ask the